Guest Post by Willis Eschenbach

-Let me start by saying he is badly conflating three very separate and distinct theories.
+Let me start by saying that Gavin is badly conflating three very separate and distinct theories.

 - Theory 1) Increasing CO2 increases atmospheric absorption, which affects the overall temperature of the various layers of the atmosphere, and increases downwelling so-called “greenhouse” radiation.

 - Theory 2) In the short term, large changes in downwelling radiation change the surface temperature.